|

-While working as a schoolteacher on Pentecost Island in Vanuatu in 2007-2008, I embarked on a project to document the island's many tiny native languages, some of which had hardly been written down before.
+While working as a schoolteacher on Pentecost Island in Vanuatu, I embarked on a project to document the island's many tiny languages:

 Bislama (Pidgin) - Vanuatu's national language